dspatel19/Jammming-Spotify-_React-App/README.md

 http://jammming-spotifyreactapp-dspatel19.surge.sh
 The jammming project is deployed using surge.

 Introduction
 This project is about a React web application called Jammming.
 By interacting with the Spotify API to build a website that allows users to search the Spotify library, create a custom playlist, then save it to their Spotify account.

 Steps:
 Input a song
 Click search button
-Authorizing spotify access token through Facebook or login (Do not need the step if you already authorized) Add songs you like from search result to playlist
+Authorizing spotify access token (Do not need the step if you already authorized) Add songs you like from search result to playlist
 Name a title for the playlist
 Click the button "Save to Spotify"
 You will see in your Spotify account, there is a new playlist added Where to use Jammming

 Features